SkillsUnion/tamkeen-software/docs/3-backend/advance-java/logging.md

 ##  Java Logging

+## Lesson Objectives:

+- Understand the purpose of logging and how it helps in debugging and monitoring applications.

+- Learn how to use `java.util.logging` (JUL) to log messages at different levels.

+- Configure logging to output messages to a file instead of the console.

 Create a `LoggerDemo.java` and code along.

 Logging is a way to record information about the program's execution.
 It is useful for debugging and monitoring the program.